RozbehSharahi/bootstrap_grids/Documentation/Main/Introduction/Index.rst

 Credits
 -------

-Special thanks goes to Daniel Corn (cundd.net).
-Defining the grids via pageTS brings alot of advantages.
+Special thanks goes to

+- Daniel Corn (cundd.net): Defining the grids via pageTS brings a lot of advantages.

-Another big thank you goes to Josef Körner (brandical.de) for reducing the accordion typoscript setup.
+- Josef Körner (brandical.de) for reducing the accordion typoscript setup.